 1. Welcome.

 Welcome to the FlowWright REST API Guide.
-This guide explains how to set up and use FlowWright’s REST API.
+This guide describes how to set up and utilise FlowWright’s REST API.

 What is a REST API?